Generic Name: Pravastatin sodium

 Hepatic Impairment: In a study comparing the kinetics of Pravastatin in patients with biopsy confirmed cirrhosis (N=7) and normal subjects (N=7), the mean AUC varied 18-fold in cirrhotic patients and 5-fold in healthy subjects.
 Similarly, the peak Pravastatin values varied 47-fold for cirrhotic patients compared to 6-fold for healthy subjects.
 [See Warnings and Precautions (5.2).]

-Geriatric: In a single oral dose study using Pravastatin 20 mg, the mean AUC for Pravastatin was approximately 27% greater and the mean cumulative urinary excretion (CUE) approximately 19% lower in elderly men (65 to 75 years old) compared with younger men (19 to 31 years old).
-In a similar study conducted in women, the mean AUC for Pravastatin was approximately 46% higher and the mean CUE approximately 18% lower in elderly women (65 to 78 years old) compared with younger women (18 to 38 years old).
+Geriatric: In a single oral dose study using Pravastatin 20 mg, the mean AUC for Pravastatin was approximately 27% greater and the mean cumulative urinary excretion (CUE) approximately 19% lower in elderly men (65-75 years old) compared with younger men (19-31 years old).
+In a similar study conducted in women, the mean AUC for Pravastatin was approximately 46% higher and the mean CUE approximately 18% lower in elderly women (65-78 years old) compared with younger women (18-38 years old).
 In both studies, Cmax, Tmax, and t1/2 values were similar in older and younger subjects.
 [See Use in Specific Populations (8.5).]

 |Cyclosporine 5 mg/kg single dose||40 mg single dose||↑282%||↑327%|